spoonapps/docs/doc/reference/spoonide/overview.md

 ## Spoon IDE

-Spoon IDE enables you to convert your Windows, .NET, Java, AIR, Flash, Shockwave, or other Windows-compatible applications into self-contained virtual applications.
-These applications can be delivered as standalone executables, MSIs or streamed from the web and run instantly on end-user devices.
-Unlike traditional deployment methods, virtual applications do not require reboots, administrative privileges, or separate setup steps for external components and runtimes.
-Virtual applications are isolated from other system applications, preventing DLL conflicts and other deployment nightmares.

-#### Supported Platforms
-Spoon IDE supports the following platforms for virtual application build, snapshotting, and execution:

-- Microsoft Windows 8.1
-- Microsoft Windows 8
-- Microsoft Windows Server 2012
-- Microsoft Windows 7
-- Microsoft Windows Server 2008, all editions
-- Microsoft Windows Server 2003, all editions
-- Microsoft Windows Vista, all editions
-- Microsoft Windows XP Professional
-- Microsoft Windows Embedded XP
-- Microsoft Windows 2000 Professional
-- Microsoft Windows 2000 Server

-Spoon IDE supports both 32- and 64-bit applications.
-Both 32-bit (under 32-bit mode) and 64-bit executables can be run on x64-based platforms.

-Spoon IDE supports these operating systems running within VMware and Microsoft hardware virtualization and hypervisor environments.
-Spoon IDE has limited support for the Windows Preinstallation Environment (WinPE), though certain applications (depending on operating system features unavailable in WinPE) may not function properly.

-**Note:** Spoon IDE does not support creation of 16-bit executables.
-To run 16-bit DOS applications, virtualize an appropriate emulator with the application and launch the application through the emulator.

-#### User Interface

 Using the Spoon IDE user interface enables you to configure the filesystem and registry of a virtual application, embed external runtimes and components, take application snapshots, and create Spoon Virtual Machine (SVM) or executable files.
 The primary interface consists of a ribbon bar along the top and several panes accessed by buttons on the left.

 **Items Located Above the Ribbon Bar**